Acupuncture: How it Works and the Benefits

 - Headache: Acupuncture can help both headache relief and headache prevention.
 Specifically, migraines and chronic headaches.

 - Hormone Imbalance: Acupuncture has a regulating effect on the body and can help to promote normal functioning of various systems, from hormone levels to sleep cycle, energy levels, moods, and digestion.

 - Infertility: Some fertility doctors recommend acupuncture for their patients to help lower overall stress levels, because stress hormones can lower fertility hormones like progesterone.

 These are just a few common conditions treated by acupuncture, but they are far from the only conditions.
 Acupuncture may also help nausea, osteoarthritis, and low back pain.
 The list of benefits can go on and on.

 Does Acupuncture Hurt?

-When post people think of acupuncture, they think needles.
-While acupuncturist do use a type of needle, they are in no way similar to medical hypodermic needles.
-Hypodermic needles are have hallow points and sharp edges that break the skin.
+When most people think of acupuncture, they think of needles.
+While acupuncturists do use a type of needle, they are in no way similar to medical hypodermic needles.
+Hypodermic needles have hallow points and sharp edges that break the skin.
 Acupuncture needles are round-point thin and solid needles, that are sterilized and disposable.
-The wire like size of these needles is comparable to a strand of hair.
+The wire-like size of these needles is comparable to a strand of hair.

 The depth the needle goes into your skin is very shallow, not nearly enough to draw blood.
 So the needles may not be big, but do they hurt?
 When it comes to acupuncture, there really shouldn’t be any elicited pain.
 The most you should feel is a tingling or pulsating sensation, or a dull ache that passes quickly.
 If you do feel slight discomfort, the acupuncturist can remove the needle and reposition it.
 Acupuncture relieves pain, so pain shouldn’t be your main concern.